leokofi/parity-eth/README.md

 ```bash
 npm start [option]
 ```
+> checks if you have at least one address setup, if not it will create one for you.
 > private blockchain => this is your local blockchain and you load the pre configure gensis block, you are doing the mining
 > testnet blockchain => public blockchain for testing your apps, this can be reset anytime fake eth
 > live blockchain => this is the real deal... mistakes here will cost you eth